What’ll You Have? How About a Scotch and Solar

 Yes, the sun doesn’t always shine.
 Fortunately, today’s solar systems operate on cloudy days and in winter, but, as to be expected, full clouds reduce effectiveness to roughly 25 per cent as full sunshine.

-A metered test of Scotch-yoke solar-drive piston pumps during winter demonstrated impressive results at an upper Midwest landfill gas system at 42°+ latitude, roughly as northerly as Toronto.
+A metered test of solar-drive piston pumps during winter demonstrated impressive results at an upper Midwest landfill gas system at 42°+ latitude, roughly as northerly as Toronto.

 Most days were cloudy – 65% to 76% through March, with 10-11 hours of daylight.
 The pumps operated during the day and were shut off after sundown.
 Although 12-volt storage battery systems were available, test pumps operated independently of backup.